Skip to main content

 Send Permission Requests

-Sending Permission Requests on Instagram
+Sending Permission Requests to Instagram

 Because of Instagram API limitations, there are different methods for requesting permission depending on whether or not the caption for the content has an @mention for your account (for example, @emplifi).
 In both circumstances, once you receive a reply from the content creator with an @mention of your account, the content will be marked as Permissioned.

-Content with brand mentions
+Content with brand @mention

 3. Complete the permission request form: